fangq/mmc/README.md

 -   Support iMMC (edge-, node- and face-based implicit structures), **CPU only** (by Yaoshen Yuan)
 -   Added MMCLAB examples for iMMC, including a large dense vessel network (by Yaoshen Yuan)
 -   About 30%-40% faster OpenCL based simulations on NVIDIA GPUs using PTX-based atomic operations
+-   More accurate normalization of nodal-based MMC simulation on the exterior surface
 -   Provide mmc-trinity binaries with simultaneous SSE/OpenCL/CUDA backend support
+-   CMake based portable compilation system
 -   Added GNU Octave mex file for MMCLAB on Linux/MacOS/Windows
 -   Photon-sharing is now supported in the GPU code (by Shijie Yan)
 -   Several critical bug fixes (by Shijie Yan)